UltimaOmega474/BigComBoy/README.md

 A C++ compiler that supports C++20 along with CMake is required.

-The Following dependencies are required.
+The following external dependencies are required.

 - Qt6
 - fmtlib
 - SDL2
 - GLEW
+- toml11 (Included as a submodule)

 Install them using your favorite package manager on your platform of choice.
-(Windows users should consider using vcpkg)
+Windows users should consider using vcpkg.

 Use the provided CMakeLists to configure.
 The frontend can be built via the BigComBoy target.
 The GB target contains the emulator core and has no external dependencies required for use.